 - Demonstrated excellence in a STEM-related field

-Texas A&M University offers multiple $500 scholarships towards its bootcamps.
+Texas A&M University offers multiple $500 scholarships for its bootcamps.

-Thinkful, one of the most popular coding bootcamps, provides a $600 Women’s scholarships and a $600 veteran’s scholarships for eligible students.
+Thinkful, one of the most popular coding bootcamps, provides $600 Women’s scholarships and $600 veteran’s scholarships for eligible students.

 - V School Scholarships

-V school offers several scholarship options to their students.
-For example they offer:
+V school offers several scholarship options to its students.
+For example, they offer: